alanarvelo/DHackathon/README.md

 To Publish:
   - UML of process, stages, actors and functions    -------- DONE
   - Instruction page with UML and caveats, exceptions, requires, and diagrams
-  - Properly document own github repo according to requirements   -- DO
+  - Properly document own github repo according to requirements  ------- DONE

   - Host project
   - Youtube videos about usage